International Human Rights Clinic

 IHRC Clinic Director Discusses Recently Published Article by Latin American Legal Studies

-UIC Law Faculty Chats are informal, relaxed conversations with UIC Law faculty about their scholarly work advancing and shaping the law in the communities that we serve.
-Take a look at the first Faculty Chat featuring Sarah Dávila A., International Human Rights Clinic director and professor of law, as she delves into the protection of environmental human rights and discusses her recently published article by Latin American Legal Studies, “Rights of Present and Future Generations to a Healthy Environment: An analysis in Intergenerational Equity and Solidarity in Latin America.”
+Take a look at this UIC Faculty Chat featuring Sarah Dávila A., International Human Rights Clinic director and professor of law, as she delves into the protection of environmental human rights and discusses her recently published article by Latin American Legal Studies, “Rights of Present and Future Generations to a Healthy Environment: An analysis in Intergenerational Equity and Solidarity in Latin America.”

 climate change